Ransomware

 66% of organizations fell victim to ransomware last year.
 Don’t join the club.

-Remote Ransomware
+What is Remote Ransomware

+Remote ransomware, also known as malicious remote encryption, is when a compromised endpoint is used to encrypt data on other devices on the same network.
 Around 60% of human-operated ransomware attacks now involve malicious remote encryption.
 Learn the latest about this prevalent ransomware attack vector.

-Remote Ransomware PDF
+About Remote Ransomware

-Train Your Organization
+Train Your Organization to Stop Ransomware

 Attackers know it only takes one individual to let down their guard for them to get into your organization.